guberti/clt13/readme.md

 CLT13
 =====
-This is an Implementation of the CLT13 multilinear map specialized for obfuscation purposes.
-LINK TO CLT13 PAPER.
+This is an Implementation of the [CLT13 multilinear map](https://eprint.iacr.org/2013/183) specialized for obfuscation purposes.

 General Intuition
 -----------------